Here are answers to some of the most common questions from our clients. If you have other questions, please contact us.

 Will you still be here for me if I decide to keep my baby?

 We will do the best we can to support you through your journey, whether it involves adoption or not.
-We hope that if you decide to parent your child then you will do what you can to best prepare for that huge responsibility.
+If you decide to parent your child, then we could help you to connect with local community resources to best prepare for that huge responsibility.